 Accessible Travel in Alaska

 Alaska is accessible for all.
-Whether you are interested in a guided tour package or independent adventures to experience Alaska's vast natural beauty and rich culture, there are a wide variety of accessible, year-round vacation experiences available.
+Whether you are interested in a guided tour package or independent adventures to experience Alaska's vast natural beauty and rich culture, there are a wide variety of year-round vacation experiences that are accessible for visitors in wheelchairs and those with limited mobility.
 If you opt for cruise travel, shore excursions at popular ports of call have sightseeing options that include lift-assisted motorcoaches or rail cars.
 Try a helicopter ride above a glacier or watch whales from a wheelchair-accessible boat.
 For people with sensitivity to noise and light, some cruise companies offer sensory-friendly options, menu alternatives, and private activities.

 Service animals are welcome in all public facilities, and national parks have brochures available in braille and large print for visually impaired visitors (call ahead to ensure availability).
 At most national parks, American Sign Language interpretations are available upon request with advanced notice for ranger presentations.
 In Denali National Park & Preserve, a popular visitor destination, tour buses are equipped with wheelchair lifts.
 Be advised that not all national park trails meet Americans with Disabilities Act (ADA) standards.